juhztyn/selenium-framework/README.md

 ## Description

-This project is designed to automate web UI testing using BDD principles with Selenium, Cucumber, and TestNG.
+This project is designed to automate web UI testing using BDD principles with Selenium, Cucumber, and JUnit.
 It supports a modular, scalable approach that can be used across multiple projects.
 The framework follows the Page Object Model (POM) and ensures efficient WebDriver management using a Singleton pattern, supporting dynamic environment switching through configuration files.
 The framework is designed to be highly maintainable and reusable for various test automation scenarios.

 ## Getting Started